 How to Find the Best Austin Divorce Lawyer for You

-Your Divorce Lawyer Should Be Experienced in Family Law
+1. Your Divorce Lawyer Should Be Experienced in Family Law

 This seems obvious, but it’s worth mentioning.
 The title of lawyer does not imply an expertise in all things law.
 You need a lawyer who focuses on family law and has significant experience in this specific area.
 This will ensure your lawyer is up to date on changes in the law and well qualified to handle your case.

-You Need to Trust Your Divorce Attorney
+3. You Need to Trust Your Divorce Attorney

 Find a lawyer who explains things in plain English, who won’t agree to unreasonable demands (especially for child custody), and with whom you generally feel comfortable.
 Remember, you’ll need to share personal details with your lawyer, so make sure your divorce lawyer is someone you can trust.

-Check Your Divorce Lawyer’s History
+6. Check Your Lawyer’s History

 Whether your divorce goes to trial or not, it’s normally a good idea to hire an attorney who has successful experience in the courtroom.
 You want someone who can successfully negotiate for you in a settlement with your spouse’s divorce lawyer or in the courtroom.

-In addition, ask your divorce lawyer if he or she is familiar with the family law judges in your jurisdiction.
+In addition, ask your divorce attorney if he or she is familiar with the family law judges in your jurisdiction.
 This knowledge will help your lawyer adapt the strategy of your case for the greatest chance of success.

-Don’t Rush Your Decision
+8. Don’t Rush Your Decision

 Once you realize the divorce is going to happen, start researching divorce lawyers.
 Otherwise, you may end up in a high-pressure situation when you are served papers and have no idea where to begin.

-Ask the Right Questions
+11. Ask the Right Questions

 It’s more than acceptable to ask questions before you hire a divorce attorney.
 In fact, you shouldn’t hire an attorney without getting sufficient answers to your most important questions.
 Some questions to consider include: